Configuring HTTPS settings

 If HTTPS is not configured correctly, and you enable redirect to HTTPS, you could be locked out of the appliance.

-By default, users can access the BMC Discovery over HTTP.
+By default users can access the BMC Atrium Discovery over HTTP.
 You can enable HTTPS connections on this page and specify that attempts to connect over HTTP should be redirected to HTTPS.

-- Enable or disable HTTPS access from the HTTPS list.
+- To disable HTTPS access, from the HTTPS list, select Disabled.

-- Enable HTTP access or to redirect HTTP access attempts to HTTPS from the HTTP list.
+- To redirect HTTP access attempts to HTTPS, from the HTTP list, select Redirect to HTTPS.